jimbobbennett/AzurePhotoSharer/README.md

 * If the photo passes the content moderator, it is saved into blob storage
 * Once a photo is saved into blob storage, a trigger is fired that runs the photo through the computer vision cognitive service to create a caption.
 This is then saved to table storage.
 * The client can then download the images and captions over the REST API.
+* When the images are downloaded they are 'mojified' - so any faces detected in the image are replaced with emojis showing the same emotion.

+## Application structure

+This app is made up of seven projects - two for the back end, four for the mobile app and one that is shared.

+### Back end

+* `AzurePhotoSharer.Functions` - This is an Azure Functions V2 project built using C#, containing the main back end.
+This consists of a number of HTTP triggers that exposes a REST endpoint, and a blob storage trigger.
+* `AzurePhotoSharer.FSharp.Functions` - This is an Azure Functions V1 project built using F# that has a single HTTP trigger to 'mojify' an image.

+### Mobile app

+* `AzurePhotoSharer` - This is a Xamarin.Forms .NET standard project containing all the UI and ap logic for the mobile app.
+* `AzurephotoSharer.Android` - The Android app project for the Xamarin.Forms app.
+* `AzurephotoSharer.iOS` - The iOS app project for the Xamarin.Forms app.
+* `AzurephotoSharer.UWP` - The UWP app project for the Xamarin.Forms app.

+### Shared code

+* `AzurePhotoSharer.Shared` - This project contains a data type that is shared by both the front and back end.

 ## To get started